sb2bg/marionette/docs/network.md

 try sim.control.network.unclogAll();
 ```

-Clogs also expire when simulated time reaches `until_ns`. `popReady` evolves
+Clogs also expire when simulated time reaches `until_ns`.
+Endpoint receive
-that deterministic state before selecting a packet as a backstop.
-Scenario and
+evolves that deterministic expiry state before selecting a packet as a
-scheduler code should move simulated time through `sim.control.tick()` or
+backstop.
+Scenario and scheduler code should move simulated time through
-`sim.control.runFor(...)` so network faults evolve at the same boundary as the clock.
+`sim.control.tick()` or `sim.control.runFor(...)` so probabilistic network
+faults evolve at the same boundary as the clock.

 ## Partitions